AVH: Alien vs. Hunter

 AVH: Alien vs. Hunter is a 2007 science fiction horror film directed by Scott Harper and starring William Katt and Dedee Pfeiffer.
-It was distributed by The Asylum, and much like The Asylum's other films, AVH is a "mockbuster", or a low-budget film made to capitalize on the popularity of a more widely released film using a derivative of the plot and title of the latter; in this case, it closely resembles Aliens vs. Predator: Requiem (AVPR), a crossover between the Alien and Predator film franchises.
-Like that film, it deals with a suburban community being threatened by a fight between two warring extraterrestrial beings.
-It was released straight to DVD on December 18, 2007, one week before AVPRs theatrical release, and was met with a large negative response from critics.
+It was produced and distributed by The Asylum and is a "mockbuster" of the 20th Century Fox film Aliens vs. Predator: Requiem.
+It was released straight to DVD on December 18, 2007, one week before AVPRs theatrical release, and was met with a universally negative response from critics.